History & Legend

 The oral tradition of Māori legend has contributed a range of Pounamu creation myths and many different regions have their own, unique interpretations of how the stone first came into this world.
 One such myth tells of a Taniwha named Poutini, a mystical being who guards the mauri (the life force) within the treasured stone.

-The story starts with Poutini discovering a beautiful woman, Waitaki, bathing in the sea off Tuhau.
-Consumed by desire, he snatched Waitaki up, claimed her as his wife and fled to the South Island.
-Waitaki already had a husband however – a powerful chief named Tamaahua.
+The story starts with Poutini discovering a beautiful woman, Waitaiki, bathing in the sea off Tuhua.
+Consumed by desire, he snatched Waitaiki up, claimed her as his wife and fled to the South Island.
+Waitaiki already had a husband however – a powerful chief named Tamaahua.
 Distressed at the loss of his wife Tamaahua threw a magic dart into the air.
 The dart pointed in the direction Poutini went, and the vengeful chief took up his pursuit of the Taniwha.

 The chase continued down Aotearoa until Poutini took sanctuary on the West Coast of the South Island.
 Fearing the power of his pursuer, and realising that the mighty chief would never rest until he found his wife, Poutini decided on a dramatic course of action – one he hoped would forever keep his love close to him.